YuzuJS/throwit/doc/index.md

 - `title` - The display name of the error class
 - `name` - Display name plus the error code.
 Used by uncaught error handling.
 - `message` - Same as regular old Error.
+- `details` - Provide more information about the origin of the error.
 - `code` - The enum value for the type of error.
 All errors should support unknown value.
 - static `Errors` enum - with each type of error created.
 - Support for `toString` to `Error XXX`.